Skip to main content

 What side effects can occur?

-After taking cannabis, side effects are usually moderate.
-Patients often report dry mouth, red eyes, sleepiness, racing heart, low blood pressure or dizziness.
+After taking cannabis, side effects are usually rather moderate.
+Patients often report dry mouth, red eyes, drowsiness, rapid heartbeat, low blood pressure, or dizziness.

-The intensity of the side effects varies depending on the dosage and can be very different for different patients.
-Due to the psychoactive compounds, especially tetrahydrocannabinol (THC), changes in perception and level of consciousness may occur, which can cause undesirable effects, especially in sensitive people or in high doses.
-Experience has shown that side effects diminish over the course of therapy.
+The intensity of side effects varies depending on the dosage and can differ significantly between patients.
+Due to the psychoactive compounds, particularly tetrahydrocannabinol (THC), alterations in perception and consciousness can occur, which can cause undesirable effects, especially in sensitive individuals or at high doses.
+Experience shows that the side effects subside over the course of the therapy.

-Cannabis in high doses, especially non-medical use, can cause a state of intoxication.
+High doses of cannabis, especially non-medicinal use, can induce a state of intoxication.
 This is characterized by a shift in consciousness with associative, erratic thinking and an impairment of short-term memory.
 An overdose can lead to circulatory problems and anxiety.

 Can cannabis be addictive?

-Cannabis can be addictive, especially if used improperly.
-Although the risk is low when used professionally and medically, it is important to control dosage and use under medical supervision.
+Cannabis can be addictive, especially when misused.
+Although the risk is low when used properly and medically, it is important to monitor dosage and use under medical supervision.

-Some people develop addiction due to regular and excessive consumption.
-However, susceptibility to this varies from person to person, depending on genetic, psychological and environmental factors.
-If you have any concerns, it is advisable to seek professional help.
+Some people develop an addiction due to regular and excessive consumption.
+However, susceptibility varies from person to person, depending on genetic, psychological, and environmental factors.
+If you have concerns, it is advisable to seek professional help.

-Cannabis can interact with certain medications, as it can affect the metabolism of drugs that are broken down by the cytochrome P450 enzyme system in the liver.
-This means it could increase or decrease the concentration of these medications in the blood, which could lead to unwanted effects.
+Cannabis can interact with certain medications, because it can affect the metabolism of drugs that are broken down in the liver via the cytochrome P450 enzyme system.
+This means that it could increase or decrease the concentration of these medications in the blood, which could lead to undesirable effects.

-To ensure you do not risk potentially dangerous interactions, always consult with healthcare professionals.
+To ensure you do not risk any potentially dangerous interactions, always consult with medical professionals.

 Can I use cannabis if I have a mental illness?

-Some studies suggest that cannabis could potentially have positive effects on mental illness, particularly in relieving symptoms such as anxiety or sleep problems.
+Some studies suggest that cannabis may have potentially positive effects on mental health conditions, particularly in relieving symptoms such as anxiety or sleep problems.
 Many of our members use cannabis to stabilize their mental health.

-However, there is also research that points to possible negative effects of cannabis on mental health.
-Particularly in people with a predisposition to mental disorders, such as schizophrenia, the use of cannabis can increase the risk of psychotic symptoms.
+However, there is also research indicating potential negative effects of cannabis on mental health.
+In particular, cannabis use can increase the risk of psychotic symptoms in people with a predisposition to mental disorders such as schizophrenia.

-It is important to note that the effects of cannabis depend on various factors, including the individual's condition, the type of mental illness, the dosage and the type of cannabis product used.
-Before considering cannabis to treat a mental health condition, always speak to your healthcare professional.
+It is important to note that the effects of cannabis depend on various factors, including individual constitution, the type of mental illness, dosage, and the type of cannabis product used.
+Before considering using cannabis to treat a mental health condition, always talk to your medical professionals.

-Can I take cannabis if I have cardiovascular disease?
+Can I take cannabis if I have a cardiovascular disease?

-People with cardiovascular disease should exercise extreme caution when using cannabis.
-Possible drug interactions, increased blood pressure, and increased heart rate are potential risks.
+People with cardiovascular disease should be extremely cautious when using cannabis.
+Potential interactions with medications, increased blood pressure, and elevated heart rate are possible risks.

-Individual reactions to cannabis vary, and smoking may increase the risk of cardiovascular disease.
-Before using cannabis medicinally, even for self-medication, it is essential to discuss this with a doctor in order to minimize possible risks and ensure a safe approach.
+Individual reactions to cannabis vary, and smoking can increase the risk of cardiovascular disease.
+Before using cannabis for medical purposes, even for self-medication, it is essential to discuss this with a doctor to minimize potential risks and ensure a safe approach.

-Why should I buy cannabis in a pharmacy and avoid the black market?
+Why should I buy cannabis at the pharmacy and avoid the black market?

 A doctor's prescription for medical cannabis offers several advantages over the black market.
-Cannabis available through pharmacies is manufactured under strict quality controls to ensure purity and safety.
+Cannabis available through pharmacies is produced under strict quality controls to ensure purity and safety.

-The legally acquired substance protects against criminal consequences and enables professional medical supervision.
-This ensures individually tailored and safe therapy, while the black market harbors potentially dangerous products and legal risks.
+Legally acquired substances protect against criminal prosecution and allow for professional medical supervision.
+This ensures individually tailored and safe therapy, whereas the black market carries potentially dangerous products and legal risks.

-It is possible to smoke cannabis, but it should be noted that this is not a medically recommended form of use.
-Vaporization is recommended as a gentler alternative to minimize health risks.
+It is possible to smoke cannabis, however, it should be noted that this is not a medically recommended form of use.
+Vaporizing is recommended as a gentler alternative to minimize health risks.

-Smoking cannabis poses similar health risks to smoking tobacco, including potential respiratory problems and long-term effects on the lungs.
+Smoking cannabis carries similar health risks to smoking tobacco including potential respiratory problems and long-term effects on the lungs.

-If you are still considering smoking cannabis, avoid adding tobacco.
+If you are still considering smoking cannabis, Avoid adding tobacco.
 Nicotine, a component of many tobacco products, is a neurotoxin.
-Consuming nicotine can be counterproductive to the desired medical effects.
+Nicotine consumption can counteract the desired medicinal effects.

 Can cannabis affect the brain?

-Cannabis use can affect the brain, especially if it starts at a young age.
-There is evidence that consumption in adolescents may be associated with an increased risk of cognitive impairment and changes in brain structure, particularly in areas such as learning, memory and attention.
+Cannabis use can impair the brain, especially if it begins at a young age.
+There is evidence that consumption in adolescents may be associated with an increased risk of cognitive impairment and changes in brain structure, especially in areas such as learning, memory and attention.

 However, it is important to emphasize that cannabis may also have neuroprotective properties.
-Some research suggests that cannabinoids in cannabis have the potential to protect cells in the brain from damage.
-This could help older people protect the brain as they age, particularly against neurodegenerative diseases such as Alzheimer's and Parkinson's.
+Some research suggests that cannabinoids in cannabis have the potential to protect brain cells from damage.
+This could help older people protect their brains as they age, especially from neurodegenerative diseases such as Alzheimer's and Parkinson's.

-However, research on this topic is ongoing and careful weighing of risks and benefits, ideally in consultation with medical professionals, is advisable.
+However, research on this topic is not yet complete, and a careful assessment of risks and benefits, ideally in consultation with medical professionals, is advisable.

 The use of cannabis during pregnancy is generally not recommended.
-There is research that suggests that using cannabis during pregnancy may be associated with various risks.
+Research suggests that cannabis use during pregnancy may be associated with various risks.

-1. Development risks: Cannabis can affect the developing brain and nervous system of the fetus, which can lead to long-term cognitive and behavioral problems.
+1. Development risks: Cannabis can impair the developing brain and nervous system of the fetus, which can lead to long-term cognitive and behavioral problems.

 2. Risk of premature birth: Cannabis use during pregnancy has been linked to an increased risk of premature birth.